 Fujifilm X10 versus Fujifilm X20

-The Fujifilm X10 and the Fujifilm X20 are two digital cameras that were officially introduced, respectively, in September 2011 and January 2013.
+The Fujifilm X10 and the Fujifilm X20 are two digital cameras that were announced, respectively, in September 2011 and January 2013.
 Both the X10 and the X20 are fixed lens compact cameras that are equipped with a 2/3 sensor.
 Both cameras offer a resolution of 12 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X10 and the Fujifilm X20.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X10 – represents 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X10 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Fujifilm X10 and the Fujifilm X20 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X20 is slightly heavier (1 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X20 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Fujifilm X10 (⇒ rgt)||117 mm||70 mm||57 mm||350 g||270||no||2011||599||discont.||check|